grafana/dskit/ring/example/local/README.md

 5. Check the ring page

-Go to ring page of one of the peer.
+Go to ring page of one of the peers.
 Each peer's ring page should show all the peers in the ring.
 Should look something like below.

 e.g: http://127.0.0.1:8100/ring